An Elo-based rating system for TopCoder SRM: Proposed rating system

 \subsection{Maximum factor}

-An unexpected performance predicts future performance less reliably than a consistent performance.
-The ratings gain accuracy if we limit the magnitude of $P$ to a maximum $M$ using a sigmoid.
-A sigmoid preserves symmetry, and exactly linearity of performance around $0$.
-We define the adjusted performance $\mathit{PA}$.
+Extreme performances predict future outcomes less reliably than performances near expectation.
+We therefore limit the magnitude of $P$ to a maximum $M$ using a sigmoid function, maintaining symmetry and linearity around zero.
 We find the best results with:

-We find the most accurate $M \approx 6.75$ (Figure~\ref{fig:M}).
-Thus we choose $M = 6.75$.
-The rating change for each player is now:
+The most accurate $M \approx 8.2$, as shown in Figure~\ref{fig:M}.
+Therefore, we set $M = 8.2$.
+The rating change formula is now: